 (see the Italian word garofano

-Means "cat" in Italian and indicates an agile person.
+Means "cat" in Italian and originally indicated an agile person.

 From the name of one of the most important Italian cities Genova (Genoa).

 From the old Italian given name Bonagiunta

 From an Italian nickname meaning "cricket", perhaps given originally to a cheerful person (the cricket is associated with cheerfulness)... [more]